Best months to see northern lights!

 November, in my experience, is the toughest months for aurora hunting.
 The main problem is the weather, but aurora activity can also be challenging.

 The strength or auroras goes down, as there is no more Equinox effect.
-Seeing big auroras is, of course, possible in November too, but less likely than in September-October.
-Small auroras are more common.
+Seeing big auroras is, of course, possible in November too, but it greatly depends on the Solar activity.
+Small auroras are more common to see.

 At some point in November it starts to snow quite a lot, and snowfall can continue for many weeks.
 To escape the clouds, we go up to 500 kilometres away from Rovaniemi (and back).
 Sometimes, we wander into the very North of Finnish Lapland, or Swedish Lapland, and our success rate is over 95%!

 However, you have to be very modest about aurora expectations in November.
-Even seeing a lonely arch in the sky for a few minutes can be considered a good achievement.
-Anything bigger that this — a lucky surprise!
+Seeing even a lonely arch in the sky for a few minutes can be considered a good achievement.
+Anything bigger that this is a lucky surprise!

 Christmas lights